jwheelo1/Ecen4763FinalProject2023/Assignment12.md

 In this assignment you will create an algorithm for allocating radio signals to a given set of towers, such that there  is no interference between towers at any given location, i.e. towers with the same signal do not overlap in their coverage area.

+This is a hard problem to solve, so I do not expect you to have the optimal solution for all possible tower layouts.
+I do however expect you to write an algorithm that gives a good enough, valid signal mapping for any layout, and does so in a reasonable amout of time.
+Giving each tower a different signal is not good enough, it needs to be more.

 Your code will be broken up into two sections: Towers, and SignalAllocation.
 The Towers class maintains a group of Tower objects, each with different possible signals, locations, and powers.
 The SignalAllocation houses the actual algorithm you will write, which allocates signals to the different towers.
 Each of these parts are explained more in their respective readme files.

 ## Grading